pstrawberrie/game/_planning/asset-planning.md

 # Asset Planning

-The game is a 2d isometric MMORPG with turn-based combat.
+The game is a 2.5d isometric MMORPG with turn-based combat.
 The game engine being used is [LittleJS](https://github.com/KilledByAPixel/LittleJS).
 I need help creating the assets, so we will be using AI to generate the assets for our MVP.

 ## Asset Creation

 Base Rules for AI asset generation:

 - **The art style must be consistent** (content can vary wildly, but style should be consistent)
-  - For inspiration,
+  - For art style direction, see the file `ro-sprites-example.png`
 - Player Character sprites, Clothing sprites, and Weapon sprites need to have consistent indexed coloring: they will be using WebGL shaders for dynamic sprite coloring.
 - All asset types should be standardized according to the most efficient sprite loading method available in LittleJS Engine (ie. player character sprite actions should be 6 frames, row x is walk N, row x is walk NE, etc.)